 MuslimMatch.com sees 40% increase in registrations

 MuslimMatch.com has 41% women and 59% male members.
-In terms of registrations by European Muslims, the top five cities within Europe are London, Paris, Berlin, Glasgow and Amsterdam; while the top five countries outside Europe are United States, United Arab Emirates, France, Germany and Netherlands.
+In terms of registrations by American Muslims, the top five cities within US are New York, Los Angeles, Florida, Houston and Texas City; while the top five countries outside US are France, Germany, Netherlands, London and UAE.

 With 7 region specific Muslim dating and matchmaking sites, MuslimMatch.com, headquartered in Dubai, caters to 1.8 Billion Muslims worldwide.
 MuslimMatch.com is a multilingual platform available in languages including French, German, Dutch and Russian.